project-origin/wallet/doc/db_schema.md

         bigint quantity "The quantity of watt-hours on the slice" bytea random_r "The random R is the blinding factor for the commitment" }

+    wallet_attributes {
+        uuid id PK "Unique id of a wallet_attribute" uuid wallet_id FK "Identifies the wallet that owns the wallet_attribute" uuid certificate_id FK "Identifies the certificate that the attribute refers to" VARCHAR(64) registry_name FK "Identifies the registry that the attribute refers to" VARCHAR(256) attribute_key FK "Identifies the attribute"
+        VARCHAR(512) attribute_value "The value of the attribute" bytea salt "The salt used to hash the attribute_value" }

+    claims {
+        uuid id PK "Unique id of a claim" uuid production_slice_id FK "Unique id of a production slice" uuid consumption_slice_id FK "Unique id of a consumption slice" integer state "The state of the claim"
+    }

 ```